 - Pay attention to the text as well as the pictures.
 Point to key words in the text while reading, and use your finger to show how you read from left to right.

 - Find books with repetition, with topics that are high interest.

 2. Guided Reading (Conventional)

-Guided Reading teaches AAC users to focus on getting particular information from a text, by setting a purpose for the reading before the reading begins.
+Guided Reading teaches AAC users to focus on getting particular information from a text.
+It sets a purpose for the reading, before the reading begins.

 Ideas for guided reading with conventional readers: